 Review by Frank Plowright

 Over fifty years since it first thrilled a generation of readers, Rebellion have published the Holy Grail of British comics via this affordable presentation of Don Lawrence’s work on a legendary series only once before completely collected in English.
 That was in a dozen beautifully presented oversize hardcovers retailing at £700 for the set.
 In terms of comparison this collection may be smaller sized, but covers the first three hardbacks, beginning with The Invaders From Gallas, or £175.
-Ridiculously, affordable European reprints of The Trigan Empire have been available for decades.
+Ridiculously, affordable reprints of The Trigan Empire have been available in Europe for decades.

 Looking at any page shows why Trigan Empire is so highly regarded.
 Don Lawrence created lush beauty, classic figurative art painted in ink according to Liam Sharp’s introduction, never failing to produce fully realised scenes with a cinematic sweep.
 It’s Lawrence’s efforts that stick so fondly in the memory, as he cements the visual imagery of Mike Butterworth’s stories pulling influences from far and wide.
 The most obvious are the costumes, architecture and weapons from the classical Roman era, but as more societies are introduced on the planet of Elekton, more influences come into play.
 Lawrence gives these the intended nobility or threat, the Lokans a scientifically advanced race with aircraft and armour representing that, designed by Lawrence to be smooth and futuristic.
 Once they’ve been established the series begins to introduce the anomalies, the monsters, the prehistoric creatures.
 There is some fudging.
 A horse is a horse despite being coloured blue and given a different name, but Lawrence puts so much work into these pages that a few shortcuts shouldn’t be criticised.
 The sample page may not be one of his most spectacular, but it illustrates Lawrence’s effort, the crowd of a convincing size and every face distinct.